rbtLong/CurryingLogs/README.md

 fail should be inside a try-catch statements (e.g. database operations).
 When catching the error, supply as much information as possible such as variables and a simple and concise description of the error.

-Currying is a great technique can be used to suite these purposes.
+Method-Chaining is a great technique can be used to suite these purposes.

 ## How?

-Currying allows us to string together expressions and execute them.
+Method-Chaining allows us to string together expressions and execute them.

 This is particularly useful when we need to supply important information inputs into a function.